francesco-mannella/GraphNotes/README.md

 ## License

-GraphNotes is created by Francesco Mannella, and it's provided under the [MIT License](https://opensource.org/licenses/MIT).
+HandNotes is created by Francesco Mannella, and it's provided under the [MIT License](https://opensource.org/licenses/MIT).

 ---